CireWire/CireWire/README.md

 - 👋 Hi, I’m @CireWire
 - 👀 I’m interested in machine learning, AI, data analyzing, gamedev, and coding.
-- Currently coding with Python, C#, and ReactJs/ React Native.
-MeteorJS is looking really good right now...
+- Currently coding with Python and Unity C#
 - 🌱 I’m currently learning on how you pull off that shirt, I love it!
 - 💞️ I’m looking to collaborate on any fun project that I can learn from!
-- You can email me below for freelance coding or data analyst work or [check out my portfolio](https://sites.google.com/view/eric-gutierrez-jr)!
+- You can email me below for freelance game coding or game design work or [check out my portfolio](https://sites.google.com/view/eric-gutierrez-jr)!
 - 📫 dreaded.sushi@gmail.com
 - I won't ask for donations, but all I ask is if you can subscribe to my newsletter, [Caught On Wires](https://www.caughtonwires.substack.com)